Web Video / Yacht Rock

 - Storybook Episode: Episode 6 uses the plot of episode 1 to tell a fairytale version of both the historical and modern Jethro Tull.

-- The Power of Rock : All over the place, especially the laser Loggins shoots from his crotch to defeat the Parrotheads.
+- The Power of Rock : All over the place, especially the crotch laser Loggins shoots to defeat the Parrotheads.